eic/eic-smear/README.md

 ```
 root [] gSystem->Load("libeicsmear");
-root [] BuildTree ("tests/ep_hiQ2.20x250.small.txt",".",-1);
+root [] BuildTree ("tests/ep_hiQ2.20x250.small.txt",".",-1, "");
 Processed 10000 events containing 346937 particles in 6.20576 seconds (0.000620576 sec/event)
 ```
-BuildTree accepts the name of an input file, the output directory, and the number of events to generate (-1 for all);
+BuildTree accepts the name of an input file, the output directory, and the number of events to generate (-1 for all).
+The final string argument optionally accepts the name of a logfile created with the MC generator by using the ">" redirection.
+If it is not provided, the macro will look for a file with the same name as the input file but with the ending ".log".
+It will search in the same directory or, if the txt file is in a directory named "example/TXTFILES", in a directory named "example/LOGFILES".
+These log files contain additional information on generated cross section, events, and for some generators trials which are needed to calculate the total cross section.

 IMPORTANT: The file type is by default assumed to be pythia6.
 For other files, please make sure to include the generator name in the filename.
-Currently accepted are pythia, pepsi, lepto, rapgap, djangoh, beagle,milou, sartre, simple.
+Currently accepted are pythia, pepsi, lepto, rapgap, djangoh, beagle, milou, sartre, simple.

 #### Smear the tree